-Figure 3.
-Number of Greb1L SNP1 (Ots37124_12277401) and SNP2 (Ots37124_12310649) genotypes of Chinook salmon caught in the lower Rogue River in 2020 by Julian week from April 5th to September 30th.
+Figure 4.
+Number of sampled individuals with discordant, homozygous spring, heterozygous, and homozygous fall genotypes at greb1l SNP1 and SNP2 binned into week long periods bounded by the dates on the x-axis.
+Discordant genotypes are those that disagree at SNP1 and SNP2

 As stated above, greb1l SNP1 is reportedly more diagnostic of adult migration phenotype than Greb1L SNP2 in Rogue River and Klamath River Chinook salmon populations (T. Thompson, pers. comm.).
-Focusing only on SNP1, 50 individuals were homozygous spring, 37 were heterozygous, and 122 were homozygous fall (Figure 4).
-The first heterozygous sample was collected on May 5th (Julian week 18).
-The first homozygous fall sample was collected on June 9th (Julian week 23).
-Samples first shifted from majority homozygous spring to majority heterozygous in the week from June 4th to June 10th (Julian week 23) and from majority heterozygous to majority homozygous fall in the week from August 6th to August 12th (Julian week 32).
-July 19th (Julian week 28) was last day that a homozygous spring individual was observed and September 4th (Julian week 35) was the last day that a heterozygous individual (i.e. early-migration allele at SNP1) was observed.
-Overall, 50% of all early-migration alleles in this dataset were observed before Julian day 142 (May 21st) while 80% of all early-migration alleles in this dataset were observed before Julian day 169 (June 17th).
+Focusing only on SNP1, 50 individuals were homozygous spring, 37 were heterozygous, and 122 were homozygous fall (Figure 5).
+The first heterozygous sample was collected on May 5th.
+The first homozygous fall sample was collected on June 9th.
+Samples first shifted from majority homozygous spring to majority heterozygous in the period from June 3rd to June 10th and from majority heterozygous to majority homozygous fall in the period from August 5th to August 12th.
+July 19th was the last day that a homozygous spring individual was observed and September 4th was the last day that a heterozygous individual (i.e. early-migration allele at SNP1) was observed.
+Overall, 50% of all early-migration alleles in this dataset were observed before May 21st while 80% of all early-migration alleles in this dataset were observed before June 17th (Supplemental Figure 1).
 It is important to note that effort was not even throughout sampling period.